-Jackson assumed the leadership position in 1995, after the untimely death of his brother, Brian.
+Jackson climbed the corporate ladder and assumed the leadership position in 1995 after the untimely death of his brother, Brian.
 Since then, he has constantly worked to grow the company.
-Not only has he helped Barrett-Jackson garner a reputation as being one of the best collector car auctions events in the world, he has also molded the Barrett-Jackson auction week into an entertainment lifestyle event filled with hundreds of exotic and unique automobiles from across the globe.
+Not only has he helped Barrett-Jackson garner a reputation as being one of the best collector car auctions events in the world, he has also molded the Barrett-Jackson auction week into an automotive lifestyle event filled with hundreds of exotic and unique collectible vehicles from across the globe.

 Through Jackson’s role as CEO, Barrett-Jackson events have been covered by notable media outlets, such as Forbes, CNN, The Wall Street Journal, USA Today, NBC Nightly News, Motor Trend and Autoweek.
 He has also appeared as an automotive expert and correspondent on Bloomberg Television, CNN and SPEED.